 As such, buying a diverse range of shares and holding them for the long run could be a more profitable move.
 This strategy has served Warren Buffett well over many decades.
 That’s because a stock market recovery has always followed even the very worst declines.

 The post Forget Bitcoin!
-I’d listen to Warren Buffett and invest £250 a month in an ISA to retire rich appeared first on The Motley Fool UK.
+I’d listen to Warren Buffett and invest in the stock market recovery appeared first on The Motley Fool UK.